Camrose, Alberta: History

 Camrose became a city on January 1, 1955.
 By 1958, Camrose had converted the old post office into the new city hall.
 In 1954, however, Camrose had sold the old town hall to the federal government, so in the interim the city council met for almost three years in the hall of the local Methodist Church.

 Camrose has continued to expand, even as the significance of the railroads waned.
 It is now stretching out along Highway 13, and is becoming a major stop for travellers along that road.
 With the advent of the Big Valley Jamboree in Camrose it has become even more oriented towards tourism and hospitality.

-Camrose was host to an Alberta Music Camp for upwards of 40 years, named MusiCamrose, until it later changed to MusiCamp Alberta, now hosted in Red Deer.
-It celebrated its 50th anniversary in the summer of 2007.
-It was founded by Peterkin.

 On October 26, 2005, a single lottery ticket worth $54,000,000 (the second largest in Canadian history) was sold in Camrose.
 The ticket belonged to 17 oil industry workers.

 In August 2006, Camrose held a Founders Day when four men were inducted as founding fathers of Camrose.

+Since the mid-2000s, Camrose has continued to develop as a regional service centre for east-central Alberta.
+The city's population grew from 18,742 in the 2016 Census to 18,772 in the 2021 Census, according to Statistics Canada.
+The 2025 municipal census recorded a population of 19,984, while Alberta's regional dashboard estimated Camrose's 2025 population at 20,801.

+Recreation infrastructure expanded in 2007 with the opening of new arena facilities at the Camrose Recreation Centre.
+The spectator events arena, known as Encana Arena, was built in 2007 and has seating for more than 2,500 spectators, while a second regulation ice surface, the Border Paving Arena, was also built that year.
+The facility has been used by teams including the Camrose Kodiaks and the Augustana Vikings.
+The same year, the Camrose Casino and Resort opened in June 2007.

+On August 1, 2009, severe weather caused the main stage at the Big Valley Jamboree to collapse, killing one person and injuring others.
+A fatality inquiry later found that the collapse occurred during high winds and recommended improved standards for temporary stages in Alberta.
+The festival later continued and remained one of Camrose's major annual tourism events.

+The city's arts sector expanded in 2014 with the opening of the Jeanne and Peter Lougheed Performing Arts Centre on the University of Alberta Augustana Campus.
+The facility was officially named at its opening in November 2014 and added a major modern performance venue to the city.

+During the 2010s and 2020s, Camrose continued to market itself as a regional hub for work, services, recreation and entertainment.
+The City of Camrose described the community as having a trading area of about 150,000 people, supported by rail transport, air and highway transportation corridors.